 - Healthcare Clothing Fair – This program provides scrubs and shoes for students and recent graduates in area medical vocational training programs.

 Knowledge is key to improved decision making.
 Christian Help sponsors opportunities to broaden one’s awareness relative to job readiness, financial planning, and healthy diets.
 These and other subjects are offered in partnership with area professionals to support client needs.

 - The Jobs for Life (JFL) course is an international, faith-based job readiness training program that helps equip you with the tools to transform your life through professional development.
-The program focuses on the origin, value and purpose of work, bible-based soft skills and each person’s unique gifts.
+The program focuses on the origin, value, purpose of work, bible-based soft skills and each person’s unique gifts.
 The course teaches how to overcome roadblocks in your personal and professional lives and helps you discover your unique value potential.
+Apply now!

 - Our Personal Finance Seminar teaches students the basics of money management including budgeting, savings/checking account establishment and credit rating implications for improved financial sustainability.
 Local banking partners will be leading this seminar.
 Apply now!

 - Our Nutrition Classes consist of discussion and basic hands-on activities covering the preparation, as well as the variety, economic and health benefits of balanced meal planning.
 Area nutrition experts lead these series of classes.
 Apply now!

 Neighbors Helping Neighbors